Midetech/blinqpay-commerce/README.md

 # Blinq Shop

-Blinqshop is an E-commerce platforms that simulate shopping experience on the web.
+Blinqshop is an E-commerce platform that simulates shopping experience on the web.
+The functionalities include products display, cart features, checkout feature using paystack for handling payment.

 Demo URL [https://blinqpay-commerce.vercel.app/](https://blinqpay-commerce.vercel.app/)